CHAPTER 7:1-5 HOW CAN WE HONOR ONE ANOTHER IN THE MARRIAGE UNION?

 The prohibition to “stop depriving one another” means that if that’s presently the case, it is to cease in the present.
 Yet, if mutual consent to withhold obtains, it’s for a very practical purpose; “so that you may devote yourselves to prayer”.
 Could it be that Paul is commanding the spouses to entreat God with the same passion with which they sexually pleasure each other?
 I don’t see why not, but this activity of intimacy between spouse and God has a “time” or “duration” of activity not specified.

 There’s a time for everything under heaven Solomon wrote and here Paul is saying to married couples, “there’s a time for sex and a time to refrain in order to pray”.
-Whatever the duration here, the key is that the spouses are in agreement.
-So there’s a time for sex and a time for prayer, but he does not end it there.
+Whatever the duration here, the key is that there’s agreement.
+So, there’s a time for sex and a time for prayer, but he does not end it there.

 Paul finishes the command and provides the reason for it: “and come together again so that Satan will not tempt you because of your lack of self-control”.
 Both spouses are addressed because when marriages fail and adultery occurs there’s usually culpability from both parties.
 Paul is alluding to the practical need for sexual relations to continue when he says, “come together again” for the purpose of denuding satanic temptation to commit adultery.